 Complexity can be the biggest problem while building software or a product.
 When companies grow, they’re often faced with the question: “Why is nothing moving? “

 The answer to this question lies in simply reducing accidental complexities.
 And refraining from overengineering the software.
 This only holds up development and hinders productivity as the company grows.
 Hence, it’s crucial for teams to think about simplifying their software architecture as much as possible.

 3. Weigh the benefits of building vs buying

-Teams should always think about “whether they should ” and not “whether they could.”
+Teams should always think about “whether they should ” and not “whether they can.”

-Answering the question of whether something should be built is the first step for software developers who are deciding on their architecture.
-Here’s an easy analogy – software architecture is similar to growing a tree.
-The process of shaping it is just as meticulous as growing a tree from a sapling.
+Answering the question of whether something should be built should be the first step for developers who are deciding their architecture.
+Here’s an easy analogy – the process of designing software architecture is similar to that of growing a tree.

 By making the right one-way decisions, developers will be able to create extremely effective software architecture.